HIPAA NOTICE OF PRIVACY PRACTICES

 If you believe your privacy rights have been violated, you may file a complaint with the practice or with the Secretary of the Department of Health and Human Services.

-To file a complaint with Simple Way Care LLC please contact our Privacy Officer Aixa Garcia by phone, mail, or in person:
+To file a complaint with Simple Way Care LLC please contact our Privacy Officer Aixa Garcia by phone, fax, or in person:

 All complaints must be submitted in writing.
 You will not be retaliated against for filing a complaint.